0xB0BAFE77/0xSciTE4AHK/README.md

 I was going for kind of an 80s neon theme but with colors toned 1/2 way between neon and pastel.
 It looks appealing, doesn't fry your eye balls, has a slickness to it and provides you with highlighting that looks good and troubleshoots at the same time.
 Each data type is a different color.
 Strings are the only bright white thing.
-Built-in vars havea soft neon magent hue to them.
+Built-in vars have a soft, neon-magenta hue to them.
 Built-in functions/methods are a softer version of cyan.
 Flow control statements are always yell and underlined.
 Keys/buttons/joys are close in shade to hotkeys but the underline options separates the two.
-I put a ton of time into this and chose each color and font style for a reason.
+I put a ton of time into this and chose each color and font style with reason and intent.

 Hopefully, you guys find it as pleasing as I do.

-The file used in the picture is my SciTE syntax teseter and is included with all the other files in the repo.
+The file used in the picture is my SciTE syntax tester and is included with all the other files in the repo.

 # Stay tuned for more updates!